Ponzee/zahi-tours/SETUP.md

 ## Prerequisites

 1. A Supabase account and project
-2. A Stripe account (test mode is fine for development)
+2. A Stripe account with live mode enabled (switch to test mode only when validating changes)
 3. Node.js and npm installed

 ## Step 1: Install Dependencies